greenorbitspace/hub/userguide/content/en/docs/_index.md

 {{% blocks/section color="white" %}}
 ## Documentation Overview

-This hub is designed to help internal teams, partners, and collaborators engage effectively with our operations, platforms, and sustainability initiatives.
+Our documentation is structured to help stakeholders engage effectively and ethically:

-Explore:

-- 🌍 **[Sustainability Frameworks](/docs/sustainability):** How we reduce emissions, select green suppliers, and assess environmental impact.
+- 🌍 **[Sustainability Frameworks](/docs/sustainability):** Learn how we reduce digital emissions, choose greener suppliers, and track impact.
-- 🚀 **[Innovation Playbook](/docs/innovation):** Agile, low-carbon experimentation and our approach to ethical marketing tech.
+- 🚀 **[Innovation Playbook](/docs/innovation):** Explore how we drive agile, low-carbon innovation in campaigns and internal R&D.
-- 📚 **[Policies & Ethics](/docs/policies):** Our governance model, compliance practices, and decision-making principles.
+- 📚 **[Policies & Ethics](/docs/policies):** Review our internal policies, compliance standards, and decision-making principles.
-- 📊 **[Analytics & Measurement](/docs/analytics):** Responsible metrics, privacy-aware tracking, and outcome alignment.
+- 📊 **[Analytics & Measurement](/docs/analytics):** Discover how we use data without compromising on privacy or sustainability.
-- 💼 **[Working With Us](/docs/collaboration):** Guidelines for clients, collaborators, and contributors to align with our mission.
+- 💼 **[Working With Us](/docs/collaboration):** Get clear on onboarding, roles, and how to collaborate in a purpose-aligned way.

-Each page includes practical guidance, checklists, and implementation-ready frameworks.
+Each section contains templates, decision criteria, and implementation guidance tailored for use in marketing, operations, and sustainability reporting.
 {{% /blocks/section %}}

 {{% blocks/section color="primary" %}}